delicious-ai/HungarianAlgorithm/README.md

 ## Future Contributions

 To add to this repository, create a branch, push your changes, and submit a Merge Request.
-I will review it before merging.
+We will review it before merging.

 ## Author

-Spencer Young, spencermyoung513@gmail.com
+Spencer Young (ML Engineer, Delicious AI), spencermyoung513@gmail.com

 ## License